The Importance Of Getting A Job Confirmed In Writing | Checkatrade

 Work to be carried out

-You need to fully outline the work that will be carried out and be specific about what the work entails.
+You need to outline fully the work that will be carried out and be specific about what the work entails.
 This minimises the chances of disputes regarding the work.

 Materials to be used

-Price of the job + VAT
+Price of the job and payment terms

-Start and finish date
+Start and finish dates

 Include the dates the work will be carried out and completed, so the customer knows what to expect from the project and how long the work will take.